-Gregory stood up.
-“Thank you for your time then, Kyle.
+The man stood up, collected his paperwork and began packing away his samples, “thank you for your time then, Kyle.
 I hope to do business again another time.”

 HE CAN USE DEPARTMENT 2487.
-IT IS REINFORCED AND WOULD PROVIDE NECESSARY PROTECTIONS OF SUCH AN INTERESTING ITEM.
+IT IS REINFORCED AND AND UPGRADED TO PROVIDE NECESSARY PROTECTIONS FOR SUCH AN INTERESTING ITEM.

-Gregory vaulted into the air before landing in the chair, clutching his chest.
+Gregory vaulted into the air before landing in the chair, clutching at his chest.

 Kyle rolled his eyes.
-“What happened to who was in 2487?”
+“What happened to who was in 2487?
+Or Management?”

 THEY HAVE BEEN UPGRADED TO UNIT 3291.